Oikio/clean-architecture-fe/readme.md

 !
 Update recompose for RxJS6 ASAP: https://github.com/acdlite/recompose/pull/660 (fix for now to use "fromESObservable: _rxjs2.from," in node_modules/recompose/rxjsObservableConfig.js)
 !
 Fix HMR for RxJS and react.
 Waiting for update for react-hot-loader
 !?
 Connect state to redux dev-tools (fix spy and logger), see https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/CreateStore.md
+Decide on where to put reactive state change (computedState or useCases) Take a look at distinctUntilChanged for state
 Create a real simple app (form, filtering, complex state)
 Add hydration of state example
 Add time travel example